 the value of the large research infrastructure represents at least 75% of the total fixed assets (at historical value in its last closed balance sheet before the date of the signature of the Agreement or as determined on the basis of the rental and leasing costs of the research infrastructure);

-the partner’s methodology for declaring the costs for large research infrastructure has been positively assessed by the EIT (‘ex-ante assessment’);
+the KIC Partner’s methodology for declaring the costs for large research infrastructure has been positively assessed by the EIT (‘ex-ante assessment’);

-the partner declares as direct eligible costs only the portion which corresponds to the duration of the action and the rate of actual use for the purposes of the action, and
+the KIC Partner declares as direct eligible costs only the portion which corresponds to the duration of the action and the rate of actual use for the purposes of the action, and

 they comply with the conditions as further detailed in the annotations to the H2020 Grant Agreements.

+D.5 Costs of internally invoiced goods and services directly used for the action are eligible, if:

+they are declared on the basis of a unit cost calculated in accordance with the KIC Partner’s usual cost accounting practices;

+the cost accounting practices used are applied in a consistent manner, based on objective criteria, regardless of the source of funding;

+the unit cost is calculated using the actual costs for the good or service recorded in the KIC Partner’s accounts, excluding any ineligible cost or costs included in other budget categories.

+The actual costs may be adjusted by the KIC Partner on the basis of budgeted or estimated elements.
+Those elements must be relevant for calculating the costs, reasonable and correspond to objective and verifiable information;

+the unit cost excludes any costs of items which are not directly linked to the production of the invoiced goods or service.

+‘Internally invoiced goods and services’ means goods or services which are provided by the KIC Partner directly for the action and which the KIC Partner values on the basis of its usual cost accounting practices.

 E. Indirect costs (not covered by Point F)